AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature manifests.md

 The storage key to inherit the value of, if the preference has not been set.

-### `"deprecated"`
+### `"deprecationReason"`
-- Type: Boolean
+- Type: String
 - Required: No

-Whether to hide the feature on installations on which it was not enabled at the time of deprecation.
+If set, the feature will be hidden on installations on which it was not enabled at the time of deprecation.